ome/ngff/rfc/1/index.md

 the specification or the community process itself.
 Other changes, bug fixes, etc. are welcome as PRs without a full RFC.
 If **Authors** are unsure whether or not a change requires an RFC, they can open an issue or contact the **Editors** directly.
-All RFC-targeted PRs SHOULD follow the [current template][tmpl].
+All RFC-targeted PRs SHOULD follow the [current template][16].

 Comments on how a specification is implemented or what could be proposed instead from potential **Reviewers** and **Commenters** should come in the